rodrigomacedo-sjr/landing-page-study/docs/README.md

-# The Odin Project - Foundations
+# Landing page
-## Project: Landing Page
+Project developed as part of The Odin Project Foundations Course.
-The goal is to put in practice my knowledge on basic CSS and Flexbox
+The goal is to put in practice knowledge on CSS properties, usage and specially Flexbox